GabeSoler/crea-theory/site/content/Profiles/index.md

 The third is about reality and how do you engage with it, what matters for you at a deeper level, how do you think knowledge is better created, how do you think life is better explainer.

 Please explore, question and wonder *with* the concepts I am offering.
+Have a look to the [WebApp](https://crea-therapy.com/) if you please.

 <h3><a href="/Profiles/components/">Components</a></h3>